OctopusDeploy/step-package-template/README.md

 The key differences for steps are outlined below.
 Anything not outlined is assumed to be the same as defined for adding a new target.

+> Note: The package name in the package.json for the step template contains `@octopusdeploy/` for security reasons.
+Please ensure you remove this when renaming your step.

 ### `metadata.json`

 Step metadata differs slightly from target metadata.